bjerrep/antilog/README.md

 ### antilog

 This is the viewer application.
-Typically the first thing to make is a formatting scheme matching a source, followed by a input configuration linking a source to a processor.
+Typically the first thing to do is to make a formatting scheme for a source, followed by a input configuration linking a source to a processor.

+#### Formatting scheme
 Here a formatting scheme is made that matches the output from the [spdlog](https://github.com/gabime/spdlog) example application.
 The fields in the 'active' view are predefined but can be reordered to match e.g. the output groups from a regex processor.
 The only field that have any special meaning is 'Level' which can be used in the log view to filter out unwanted log levels.

 ![](misc/formatscheme.png)

+#### Input configuration

 Next a input is configured, the source is a file filereader set up to load a log file containing the spdlog texts (available in ./misc) and the processor is regex based and parses the spdlog default formatting.
 There can be an arbitrary number of such input configurations.